dashpay/docs-core/docs/reference/p2p-network-quorum-messages.md

 > 📘 Versions
 >
-> - Version 2 (Dash Core 18.0) - updated the `qfcommit` message to support a [new method](https://github.com/dashpay/dips/blob/master/dip-0024.md) of quorum creation for some quorum types.
+> * Version 2 (Dash Core 18.0) - updated the `qfcommit` message to support a [new method](https://github.com/dashpay/dips/blob/master/dip-0024.md) of quorum creation for some quorum types.
 Note the addition of the `quorumIndex` field in version 2 messages.
-> - Versions 3/4 (Dash Core 19.0) - `quorumPublicKey`, `quorumSig`, and `sig` serialized using the basic BLS scheme (versions <3 use the legacy BLS scheme).
+> * Versions 3/4 (Dash Core 19.0) - `quorumPublicKey`, `quorumSig`, and `sig` serialized using the basic BLS scheme (versions <3 use the legacy BLS scheme).
 >
-> See the _Version differences summary_ table below for more information.
+> See the *Version differences summary* table below for more information.

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |